ARYANatGIT/DS-Lab/README.md

-# It contains the work done in DS Lab.
+# This repository contains the work done in DS Lab.